acvetkov/sinon-chrome/README.md

 ````
 Please see full [example here](/example)

-## How to trigger chrome event from code?
+## How to trigger chrome event manually?
 You can call `trigger` method on any mocked chrome event:
 ````js
 chrome.tab.onCreated.trigger({url: 'http://google.com'});